 - The Chinese apple industry is 5 times the size of the US industry and l0 times larger than the largest European Union based producers, France and Italy.

 - University of Minnesota researchers have been breeding apples for almost a century.
 There are currently 24 University of Minnesota varieties being sold.
 The Horticultural Research Center (located ½ mile from the Minnesota Landscape Arboretum) was established in 1908 as the University’s Fruit Breeding Farm to develop apple varieties that would thrive in Minnesota.

 - Apple varieties differ in many traits, including when they ripen, their texture, taste, and how long they can be stored without losing their flavor.
 Honeycrisp apples are described as being “explosively crisp.”
-Honeycrisp apples also store longer than any variety in the world according to its developers at the U of M.
+Honeycrisp apples also store longer than any variety in the world according to its developers at the University of Minnesota .

 - Zestar apples ripen early in the season (late August) and can be stored up to 2 ½ months in your refrigerator and still taste good!